 ASU has many financial aid options.
 Almost everyone, regardless of income, can qualify for some form of financial aid.
 In fact, more than 70 percent of all ASU students receive some form of financial assistance every year.

-Risk is a part of daily life, and wherever there is risk, there are opportunities to be an actuary.
-Many actuaries work with insurance companies to calculate premiums, determine reserves needed to ensure an organization's financial health and to make sure organizations conform to stringent, complex legal mandates.
+Risk is a part of daily life and wherever there is risk, there are opportunities for actuarial intervention.
+Many actuaries work with insurance companies to calculate premiums, determine reserves needed to ensure an organization's financial health and to ensure organizations conform to stringent, complex legal mandates.
 Others help companies to establish retirement plans or are employed as consultants.
 With a Bachelor of Science degree in actuarial science, students acquire skills that are transferable to any industry and any organization that requires risk modeling and management, including: